sirlucjan/local-repo/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# The local-repo was added for testing purposes only and this application will not be developed.
+# A huge thank you to the developer and contributors for their efforts in developing the program.